 Cases we’ve seen: check-out before check-in, dates in MM/DD/YYYY format when DD/MM/YYYY is expected, zero-night stays, time-zone mismatch between PMS and SES.

-Code 10121: do not resubmit
+Code 10121: fix the data and resubmit

 | Symptom | Where to look |